The tram in Amsterdam:

 info, tickets, route plan & tips for passengers

 Compared to the Metro, the tram in Amsterdam has a much denser network of lines and stops.
-The tram is operated by the municipal transport company GVB which also operates the other mass transit options, Metro, city buses, and ferries.
+The tram is operated by the municipal transport company GVB, which also organizes Metro, city buses, and ferries.

 The tram network: lines and network map